Darokahn/myProgrammingLanguage/strongIdeas/references.md

 ### Embedded Semantics

 `embedded` means that the memory specified by the declaration will be created either on the stack, in the data segment, or in the struct it's declared inside.

+The combination of `embedded` and `immut` means that the value will always point to the same memory location, and that that location is a known offset from its owner data structure (stack, struct, DATA).
+This should mean that the compiler is free to optimize out actual runtime storage of the value and save it only as a compiletime symbol.

+My language actually *requires* this.
+The standard says that `embedded immut` has no address, and must always be a compiletime symbol.

+Attempting to take the address of `embedded immut` is illegal.

 ## Initialization vs. Assignment